 Schools offering the IB Diploma, either as their only route through sixth form or as a direct alternative to A levels, tend to buy in to the Renaissance ideals the programme aspires to.
 Where pupils have a real breadth of interest, or a known area of strength accompanied by a desire not to become too specialised, the IB is often a wise choice.

 BTEC qualifications are the vocational alternative to A levels.
 They are less exam-focused and more practical.
 They are offered in a wide range of subjects, although traditional independent boarding schools only run at most a very limited menu of courses, rarely going beyond sports, business, tourism and performing arts.
 BTECs lack the public kudos and awareness that A levels have – however university admissions tutors treat them favourably.
 They are assessed more continuously than A levels or the IB and for pupils who do not thrive under exam pressure they should be viewed as an attractive alternative.

 The increasing variety of routes through sixth form creates a challenge for university admission tutors who seek to compare different types of pupils fairly.
-Oxford and Cambridge together with those applying for medicine or vet science at most universities can expect to face university admission tests in November of their Year 13.
+Applicants to Oxford and Cambridge and medicine or vet science at most universities can expect to face university admission tests in November of their Year 13.